 Recognizing auto insurance scams can be difficult.
 We have outlined two common insurance sales scams that will prevent you from becoming an auto insurance fraud victim.

 Criminals often advertise the sale of cheap auto insurance in community newspapers or flyers.
 They can even resemble those from a legitimate insurance company or licensed professional.
 These advertisements claim they can find you lower car insurance premiums than what you are currently paying or have been quoted in the past.

-Some advertisements do not identify the name of the insurance company, sales agent, or broker.
-Where a name is provided, it is probably being used fraudulently, or it is phoney.
+Some of these advertisements do not identify the name of the insurance company, sales agent or broker.
+Where a name is provided, it could be used fraudulently or be fake.

 After getting information about your driving history, the individual impersonates you when calling a licensed insurance company for an auto insurance quote.
 The individual lies to the insurance company about your personal information or driving history to get a lower rate.
 For example, he or she will state that you belong to a group that qualifies for a discount or will fail to tell the insurance company about your accidents or traffic violations.